lineality/teehee_noload_fork/README.md

-### Teehee No-Load - a memory efficient modal terminal hex editor
+### Tofu - memory efficient modal terminal hex editor

+Tofu (Teehee fork) loads from a file only up to 3x the size of what the terminal can show at a time, and uses a chunk-window system to move the window as the user scrolls.

 # Original Teehee here: